katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 2.	**Player:**
 - Can view and edit their own Player Profile.
 - Can view their Game Log.
-- Cannot override stats or change other players' profiles.

 ### Technical Design